tsamaya/what3words-tools/README.md

     $ npm install what3words-tools

 then access to cli adding `./node_modules/.bin/`

-    and API key can be adding a API level or as input parameters for cli
+and API key can be added at the API level or as input parameters for CLI

 ### CLI